 The next day, remove the balls from the refrigerator 2 hours before you plan to roll them out to take off the chill and relax the gluten.

+For the white sauce: Makes about 1/2 cup.
 In a heavy saucepan, heat the olive oil over medium heat.
 Add the onion and sauté for 5 or 6 minutes, or until translucent.
 Add the garlic and stir for 1 minute longer.
 Add the cream, lower the heat to medium-low, and cook for about 3 minutes, or until the cream thickens and reduces slightly.

 Remove from the heat, stir in the thyme, and season to taste with salt and pepper.
 Let cool completely before using.